Dementia is a 1953 American film, filmed in a film noir style, but not released until 1955.

 The cut version of the film, known as Daughter of Horror is 56 minutes long, also with music but no dialogue, but with an added narration read by actor Ed McMahon.

-The film is perhaps best known for its appearance in The Blob (1958), where it is the movie playing in the movie theater when the titular monster strikes.
+The film is perhaps best known for its appearance in The Blob (1958), where it is the movie playing at the movie house when the titular monster strikes.